December 31st

 Commentary:

-Water from each well, pond and lake taste different.
-Each lineage of people has different customs, practices and beliefs.
-Each individual speaks differently and sounds differently.
-Similarly, each person is different and each has a different perspective.
-It is these varied perspectives that make the world different and beautiful!
-Else, imagine a world full of people like oneself!!
-That is not only impractical and boring, but also impossible at the same time.
+If not, imagine a world full of people like oneself!!
+That is not only impractical and boring but also impossible.
 If one person is exactly like the other, each with his own ego, imagine the outcome of such a situation!
-Neither shall give up, neither shall win.
-At the end of the day, neither likes the other which implies that they both hate themselves!
+Neither shall give up, and neither shall win.
+At the end of the day, neither likes the other which truly implies that they both hate themselves!
 So, thank God for making variety the spice of life.
-Despite being born of the same energy and shining due to the light of the same supreme power, each individual is different.
-It is best when the environs are accepted in their varied colors and hues.
+Despite being born from the same energy and enlivened with the light of the same supreme power, each individual is different.
+It is best when the surroundings are accepted in their varied colors and hues.

 pada vigrahaH: